rittmananalytics/ra_data_warehouse/README.md

   stg_facebook_ads_stitch_ad_performance_table: "{{ source('stitch_facebook_ads', 'insights') }}"
 ```

-5. Note also the settings as the end of the dbt_project.yml file:
+5. Note also the settings AS the end of the dbt_project.yml file:

 ```
 web_sessionization_trailing_window: 3